Hershytah/Real-Estate-Statistical-Analysis-and-Report/README.md

 ## Problem Statement :

-The goal of this project is to analyze data and be able to answer questions like:
+The goal of this project is to analyze data and be able to answer business impact questions like:

 1. What are the house prices for most of the towns?
 2. What are the most common property types?